IngaSeagull/Calculator/README.md

 ### Author
 Inga S

-## ℹ️ Description
+## Description
+This assignment is made to show my understanding on iOS development, maintenance and architectural decisions.

+### Challenges of Assignment

-This project is a calculator with basic operations: addition, subtraction, multiplication, division, sin(degrees), cos(degrees) and an additional operation Bitcoin (Given a bitcoin value, obtain the current dollar value), which requires online connectivity and a call to the Cryptocompare API: https://min-api.cryptocompare.com
+- Basic operations: addition, subtraction, multiplication, division, sin(degrees), cos(degrees)
+- Additional operation Bitcoin (Given a bitcoin value, obtain the current dollar value), which requires online connectivity and a call to the [Cryptocompare API](https://min-api.cryptocompare.com)

-This app also has settings, where users can enable or disable operations visibility in UI and also change the color palette of the app.
+- Settings, where users can enable or disable operations visibility in UI and also change the color palette of the app.

-The interface works on iPhones and iPads.
+- The interface works on iPhones and iPads.
 Both landscape and portrait orientation are supported.

-Error handling: All errors display with a simple message to the user and print to the console for debugging purposes.
+- Error handling: All errors display with a simple message to the user and print to the console for debugging purposes.

-Internet connectivity: NWPathMonitor (Does not work correctly on the simulator.
+- Internet connectivity: NWPathMonitor (Does not work correctly on the simulator.
 Test only on the real device)

-All user settings are saved via UserDefaults.
+- User settings are saved via UserDefaults.
+- Min SDK version of iOS15
+- Time of completion: ~8 hours

-## 📲 Tech Stack
+## Tech Stack
 SwiftUI + Combine

 ## Architecture